izabelcavassim/singlecell_viraltrack/README.md

-# singlecell_viraltrack
+# Singlecell viraltrack analyses

-Detection of Viral DNA in single cell human data
+The present directory exemplify how to detect Viral DNA in single cell human data using the software [Viral-track](https://github.com/PierreBSC/Viral-Track).